Archive #13 – Huineng, Subhuti, and Monkey’s Religion in “Xiyou ji” (2006)

 Sun Wukong’s Strength-Bestowing Ritual

-Last updated: 03-18-2023
+Last updated: 05-15-2025

 In a secluded room behind the Gauze-Drying Pavilion, Pilgrim traced out on the ground a diagram of the Big Dipper.
 Then he asked the three princes to prostrate themselves inside the diagram and, with eyes closed, exercise the utmost concentration.
 Behind them he himself recited in silence the true sayings of realized immortality and intoned the words of Dharani as he blew divine breaths into their visceral cavities.
 Their primordial spirits were thus restored to their original abodes.
 Then he transmitted secret oral formulas to them so that each of the princes received the strength of tens of thousands of men.
 [1] He next helped them to circulate and build up the fire phases, as if they themselves were carrying out the technique for shedding the mortal embryo and changing the bones.
 Only when the circulation of the vital force had gone through all the circuits of their bodies (modeled on planetary movements) did the young princes regain consciousness.
 When they jumped to their feet and gave their own faces a wipe, they felt more energetic than ever.
-Each of them, in fact, had become so sturdy in his bones and so strong in his ligaments that the eldest prince could handle the golden-hooped rod, the second prince could wield the nine-pronged muckrake, and the third prince could lift the fiend-routing staff (Wu & Yu, 2012, pp. 202-203).
+Each of them, in fact, had become so sturdy in his bones and so strong in his ligaments that the eldest prince could handle the golden-hooped rod, the second prince could wield the nine-pronged muckrake, and the third prince could lift the fiend-routing staff (Wu & Yu, 2012, vol. 4, pp. 202-203).

 行者才教三個王子都在暴紗亭後,靜室之間,畫了罡斗。教三人都俯伏在內,一個個瞑目寧神。這裡卻暗暗念動真言,誦動咒語,將仙氣吹入他三人心腹之中,把元神收歸本舍。傳與口訣,各授得萬千之膂力,運添了火候,卻像個脫胎換骨之法。運遍了子午周天,那三個小王子方才甦醒,一齊爬將起來,抹抹臉,精神抖擻,一個個骨壯筋強:大王子就拿得金箍棒,二王子就掄得九齒鈀,三王子就舉得降妖杖。